mwojnars/hypertag/README.md

             td
                @ info           # this could be inlined instead:  td @ info

-and then apply this hypertag to a non-empty _actual body_ which will be passed as a DOM tree via the "info" attribute and will get printed in the right place inside the output table with all its rich contents and formatting preserved:
+and then apply this hypertag to a non-empty _actual body_ which will be passed in a structural form via the "info" attribute and will get printed in the right place inside the output table with all its rich contents and formatting preserved:

     table